djellison/outlearn/README.md

 # outlearn

-This ia a sandbox for playing with content in outlearn tutorials.
+This is a sandbox for playing with content in outlearn tutorials.

+> quoted section